 These Guidelines are intended to supplement, illustrate and amplify the applicable sign code provisions.
-Other elements are found in adopted plans for the Town.
-The Town Plan Commission is the decision maker on these items under the Town's Design Review Code, unless appealed to the Town Board.
+Other elements found in adopted plans for the Town.

 Landscaping Goals:

 - Provide basic, legible information with attractive, highly legible signage. - Create distinctive signage that is compatible with quality architecture and site design. - Reduce visual clutter along roadways in the Town. - Protect the investment of commercial interests throughout the Town by establishing a quality benchmark for future signage. - Promote safety and wayfinding by ensuring adequate display of building/business address number.